robfatland/greenandblack/lexicon.md

 abbreviated WSL.
 And now version 2 is out; so technically WSL-2.
 WSL is built into the Windows operating system on a PC; so it may need to be enabled in order to run Linux on that PC.

-Running a Windows Command Prompt as Administrator one can issue a `wsl` command that starts a bash shell in the Command window.
+Running a Windows Command Prompt as Administrator one can install `wsl` if needed via `wsl --install`.
+And re-start the PC of course.
+After that is done one can issue a `wsl` command that starts a bash shell in the Command window.
 This sequence indicates 'going there and coming back again'.

 ```